mlooff/cio-council/pages/bio.garcia.david.md

 banner-button-link:
 ---

-For over two decades, David has worked in executive roles, and has won numerous national awards for business within Information Technology:
+For over two decades, David has worked in executive roles, and has won numerous national awards for business within Information Technology.

+Mr. Garcia's resume includes:
 <ul>
 <li>Former Secretary of Maryland’s Department of Information Technology (DoIT) and Maryland State CIO 2015-1017</li>
 <li>Former Founder, President, and CEO of NMR Consulting 1996-2015.</li>